-Which leads us to another useful feature.
+This leads us to another useful feature.
 Watches with barometric altitude will often provide alerts when there are sudden changes in atmospheric pressure.
-This is often a signal of an incoming rain storm.
+This is often a signal of an incoming rainstorm.
 Or – if you are running in the rain – will tell you that the storm is letting up.

 Tied in closely with elevation, watches that measure elevation can also track your vertical speed for ascents and descents.
 In addition to pace, this is a useful way to track how fast you are moving up and downhill.

 Found on a couple of Garmin’s watches, auto-climb detects when you start ascending a hill and automatically changes the screen to display more climbing metrics.
 What it displays can be customized, but good stats might be elevation grade, vertical speed, and current altitude.